pureinsights/discovery-sandbox/README.md

 pytest --cov=. --cov-report html
 ```
 ## Implementation
 The SDK currently provides classes that represent PDP entities (`Server`, `Credential`, `Processor`) as well as clients to interact with distinct endpoints.
 The API requests are made using the [httpx](https://www.python-httpx.org/) library, and serialization is done using the `json` built-in module.
-Method overloading is handled by using the [multimethod](https://pypi.org/project/multimethod/) library.
+This client does the following:

+- Provides methods to execute standalone QueryFlow processors using `text_to_text/text_to_stream` that return the JSON execution output as a dictionary or text stream respectively.
+- Supports overloading with the [multimethod](https://pypi.org/project/multimethod/) library to allow the usage of UUIDs instead of full entity objects.
+- Supports the execution of a sequence of processors using the `QueryFlowSequenceProcessor` and `QueryFlowSequence` classes and the `execute` method.

 Currently, the SDK provides a `QueryFlowClient` class, that can be instanced with the base url of the QueryFlow instance and an API key.